Modern home office tech setup with laptop, monitor, ergonomic chair, and organized workspace designed for setting up a home office for remote work

 Let’s break it down by budget tier and work type.

-1️⃣ Minimal Setup (Essentials Only)
+1️⃣ Minimal Tech Setup for Remote Work

 This is for:

-- Entry-level remote workers
+• Entry-level remote workers

-- Freelancers starting out
+• Freelancers starting out

-- Students working part-time
+• Students working part-time

-- Anyone building a simple home office
+• Anyone building a simple home office

 The goal here is functionality — not perfection.